IBM/cloud-enterprise-examples/ARTICLE.md

 ### 5.2 Virtual Server on Virtual Private Cloud

 Virtual server instances for VPC give you access to all of the benefits of IBM Cloud VPC, including network isolation, security, and flexibility.
-With virtual server instances for VPC, you can quickly provision instances with high network performance.
 When you provision an instance, you select a profile that matches the amount of memory and compute power that you need for the application that you plan to run on the instance.
 Instances are available on both x86 and POWER architectures.
 After you provision an instance, you control and manage those infrastructure resources.

 With Auto Scale for VPC, you can improve performance and costs by dynamically creating virtual server instances to meet the demands of your environment.
 You set scaling policies that define your desired average utilization for metrics like CPU, memory, and network usage.